Cholo Paltai

 Cholo Paltai is a 2011 Indian Bengali-language social problem sports drama film co-written and directed by Haranath Chakraborty.
 Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, it stars Prosenjit Chatterjee and Aryann Bhowmik in the lead roles, playing the roles of father and son respectively.
 It is based on the lives and desires of the present generation children.
 Cholo Paltai released on 4 March 2011.
-The film is a remake of 2010 Marathi film Shikshanachya Aaicha Gho.